Poultry farming is one of the best businesses to start for a new entrepreneur with small investment capital.

 FEEDING AT DIFFERENT AGES:-

-Chickens at different stages of development need different feed formulation.
+Chickens at different stages of development need different feed formulations.

 Commercially prepared rations are a nutritionally balanced food source poultry nutritionist formulated feed to ensure that chick gets all the nutrition they require daily.